Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/content/handlers/api-browsing.md

 {{< /tabs >}}

-After running this sample you can view both http://localhost:8080/swagger/ and http://localhost:8080/redoc/ in your browser.
+After running this sample you can view http://localhost:8080/swagger/, http://localhost:8080/redoc/ and http://localhost:8080/scalar/ in your browser.

 ## Referencing a Definition